galastrostats/ModelFittingTutorial/fitchoices.md

 Construct two 100-element “data sets” x and y such that x ranges from 1-10 and y ranges from 20-40.
 Note that x and y should vary smoothly, with no randomness.
 If you plot y vs. x, you see the “true” relation with no measurement errors or biases.

 Now add random Gaussian scatter to y with a sigma of 1.
 Also choose ~10 elements of y to give extra “systematic” errors of 2-3 by hand (hint – systematic errors all go in one direction, unlike random errors).
 Plot y vs. x.
 Fit the data using forward, inverse, and bisector fits and overplot the fits.
-The bisector slope is [β1+β2-1 + √((1+β12)(1+β22))] / (β1 + β2) and you may calculate its intercept by noting that it passes through the intersection point of the other two fits.
+The bisector slope is [β1+β2-1 + √((1+β12)(1+β22))] / (β1 + β2) and you may calculate its intercept by noting that &alpha;=<y>-β<x>.
 Label the fits and comment on which one appears most correct.
 In fact the lowest rms scatter corresponds to the most correct fit -- why?

 For each fit, compute the rms scatter as well as the biweight scatter in the y-direction (use the formula for the biweight scatter S<sub>BI</sub> from [Beers, Flynn, & Gebhardt 1990](http://adsabs.harvard.edu/abs/1990AJ....100...32B).
 Which measures the scatter more accurately?